larymak/Python-project-Scripts/README.md

 # Python-project-Scripts.

-## This is a list of python scripts for beginner projects
+## This is a list of python scripts for beginner projects.

 ### Description
 Welcome On board fellow Developer, This is where you will find Python scripts where you are free to contribute too.
 You can Contribute by giving your scripts written in python and you think are amazing for other people to see.

-#### Contribution Guidelines
+### Contribution Guidelines
-The contribution guidelines are as per the guide [HERE](https://github.com/larymak/Python-project-Scripts/blob/main/CONTRIBUTING.md)
+The contribution guidelines are as per the guide [HERE](https://github.com/larymak/Python-project-Scripts/blob/main/CONTRIBUTING.md).

 ### Instructions